 All About Oregano

-Oregano is a woody plant with leaves that are essential to any gardener.
+Oregano plants are somewhat woody with leaves that are essential to any gardener.
 Plant culinary oregano in your herb garden, but also in your perennial and annual flower beds because it makes a bushy ornamental plant and the flowers are especially attractive to bees and other beneficial insects.

 Because oregano originated in the Mediterranean, plants can grow as perennials in warm climates and as an annual herb in cold weather regions.
 Hardy to Zone 5 if protected during freezing temperatures, oregano makes an attractive addition to gardens from early spring until fall.